 2.6 miles in 2014, 69 points

 0.9 miles in 2019, 26 points

 0.9 miles in 2020, 28 points (4 mo)

 M4 primarily nested in the ROW over the ridge from her primary activity area nearly every season, and has made a number of short visits to the area close to the Cabin Meeting Area.

 The powerline ROW was first cut in 1956 and has been mechanically trimmed only a few times since.
 M4 is older than the 55 years the ROW has existed.
 The power line changed ownership in the fall of 2010 and will no longer be maintained.
 North facing ROW slopes (like M4's) are dominated by a heavy cover of ferns.

-Turtle M5, a 345 gram male, found 6/11/2009 while crossing the road, was lost for most of the summer, and re-found before seeking out a hibernation site.
+Turtle M5(M), a 345 gram male, was found on 6/11/2009 while crossing the road, was lost for most of the summer, and re-found before seeking out a hibernation site.
 M5 seemed unpredictable in his movements.
 Although he did not originally appear to be a transient, an established primary activity area was not determined.

 M5 was lost for most of the 2011 season, and was re-found just prior to hibernation.
 After emergence he did not return to the location of the main population.
 He was lost again prior to hibernation in 2012.

 Turtles have inhabited the earth for over 200 million years, and Box turtles for 20 million years.
 During the ice age, there were enormous box turtles more than 10 inches long, but Box turtle numbers are now decreasing throughout their range.
 Box turtles have been studied since the 1930's but there are still a large number of questions researchers only speculate about.